Leonard Cohen: 1960s and 1970s

+In 1974, Cohen released a new album, New Skin for the Old Ceremony, with songs inspired by the war.
+"Lover Lover Lover", was written and performed in Sinai.
+"Who By Fire", written reflecting on the war, takes its name from the Yom Kippur prayer the Unetaneh Tokef.
+Other songs inspired by the war are "Field Commander Cohen" and "There is a War".
+In 1976, Cohen said during the concert that his now famous song was written for "the Egyptians and the Israelis", though he wrote and performed the song for the Israeli soldiers during the war, and the song originally contained the lines "I went down to the desert to help my brothers fight".

 In 1973, Columbia Records released Cohen's first concert album, Live Songs.
 Then beginning around 1974, Cohen's collaboration with pianist and arranger John Lissauer created a live sound praised by the critics.
-They toured together in 1974 in Europe and in US and Canada in late 1974 and early 1975, in support of Cohen's record New Skin for the Old Ceremony.
+They toured together in 1974 in Europe, the US and Canada in late 1974 and early 1975, in support of Cohen's record New Skin for the Old Ceremony.
 In late 1975 Cohen and Lissauer performed a short series of shows in the US and Canada with a new band, in support of Cohen's Best Of release.
 The tour included new songs from an album in progress, co-written by Cohen and Lissauer and titled Songs for Rebecca.
 None of the recordings from these live tours with Lissauer were ever officially released, and the album was abandoned in 1976.

 In 1976, Cohen embarked on a new major European tour with a new band and changes in his sound and arrangements, again, in support of his The Best of Leonard Cohen release (in Europe retitled as Greatest Hits).
 Laura Branigan was one of his backup singers during the tour.
-From April to July, Cohen gave 55 shows, including his first appearance at the famous Montreux Jazz Festival.
+From April to July, Cohen gave 55 shows, including his first appearance at the Montreux Jazz Festival.

-After the European tour of 1976, Cohen again attempted a new change in his style and arrangements: his new 1977 record, Death of a Ladies' Man was co-written and produced by Phil Spector.
-One year later, in 1978, Cohen published a volume of poetry with the subtly revised title, Death of a Lady's Man.
+After the European tour of 1976, Cohen again attempted a new change in his style and arrangements: his new 1977 record, Death of a Ladies' Man, was co-written and produced by Phil Spector.
+One year later, in 1978, Cohen published a volume of poetry with the subtly revised title Death of a Lady's Man.